hep-mirrors/hepmc3/README.md

 ./examples/ConvertExample/src/WriterRootTreeOPAL.cc
 ./examples/ConvertExample/include/WriterRootTreeOPAL.h
 ```
-contain an implementation of output format that can be used togather with data from OPAL experiment.
+contain an implementation of output format that can be used together with data from OPAL experiment.

 The files